Project management skills: 25 soft, hard, & technical skills

 2. Gantt charts

-Gantt charts are a way to visualize your project as a horizontal bar chart, where each bar represents a piece of work and the length of each bar represents the amount of time that work will take.
+Gantt charts are a way to visualize your project as a horizontal bar chart, where each bar represents a piece of work and its length represents the time it will take.
+Gantt charts help you track:

 quotation mark